AbnerBittencourt/ucs_AI/README.md

-# Uniform Search for IA
+# Uniform Search for AI

 Uniform search algorithm with incidence list implemented in JavaScript for college AI subjects.